MOOCdb/MOOCdbDocs/docs/Translation software.rst

 Step 1: Installing the required packages or downloading a VM
 **************************************

 * Option 1: To run the software you may want to download a VM from Amazon cloud.

-      This virtual machine image comes with all packages installed required to run the MOOCdb pipeline.
-To get a link to the image and request the pem file, please email kalyan@csail.mit.edu.
+      This virtual machine image comes with all packages installed which are required to run the MOOCdb pipeline.
+To get a link to the image and request the '.pem' file, please email kalyan@csail.mit.edu.